apache/servicemix3/README.txt

 http://maven.apache.org/

 to build itself.
-Please download 2.0 onwards, install it as per the instructions on Maven's site and then type
+Please download maven 1.x, install it as per the instructions on Maven's site and then type

-  mvn install
+  maven

+Maven will download ServiceMix dependencies from global repositories.
+You may experience failures due to timeouts accessing these repositories.
+In such cases, retry until all dependencies have been sucessfully downloaded.

 Enjoy!